schalimadugu/data-science-S2023/challenges/c02-michelson-assignment.md

 ```

 ![](c02-michelson-assignment_files/figure-gfm/q5%20plot2-1.png)<!-- -->

 **Observations**:

 - Make sure to record observations on your graphs!
 Accoring to the first
-  plot, there seems to be a very weak positive correlation between Temp
+  plot, there doesn’t seem to be any correlation between Temp and
-  and VelocityVacuum, with a Distinctness of 3 appearing generally more
+  VelocityVacuum.
+Also, a Distinctness of 3 appears generally more
   towards the higher temperatures after 70 degrees.
+Based on this, we it
+  seems as though the temperature does not affect the difference between
-According to the
+  Michelson’s estimate and `LIGHTSPEED_VACUUM`.
+According to the second
-  second plot, the median VelocityVacuum value increased as the
+  plot, the median VelocityVacuum value increased as the Distinctness
-  Distinctness increased.
+  increased, but this is a weak correlation since they are relatively
+  close to each other.
 In addition, the Distinctness of 1 has one
   outlier that is less than the rest of the VelocityVacuum data,
   Distinctness of 2 has two outliers (one greater than and one less than
   the rest of the data), and Distinctness of 3 doesn’t seem to have any
   outliers.
+This does not give us much insght into the difference
+  between Michelson’s estimate and `LIGHTSPEED_VACUUM`.

 ## Bibliography